neddamj/semantics/README.md

 - [x] Add metrics to the package
 - [x] Make into python package for easy usage
 - [x] Implement more model architectures
+- [x] Ability to train and run 'semantic' classifiers
 - [ ] Train models and store their weights somewhere
 - [ ] Have the ability to download pretrained models